pcrainer38/readme-generator/generatedREADME.md

-  # Tech Blog
+  # PWA Text Editor

   ## Badge
   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

   ## Description

-  This is an application that allows a user to sign-in and view blog posts, make comments on posts and create or delete posts their own posts.
+  This text editor automatically saves typed content.
+The application will work offline and can be installed as a progressive web application that includes an icon saved to your desktop.

   ## Table of Contents
   - [Installation](#installation)